pjvf17/pjvf/content/_index.md

 layout = "index"
 +++

-Hiii it's a homepage that has my most recent 3 blog posts it's kinda wild.
+Hiii I'm gonna be posting a crosswords, contra dance choreography, random blog posts about meditation and buddhist practice, and probably some coding related things!

 Click a post to leave a comment :)